neemle/XJson/README.md

 Null handling
 -------------
 - When `DefaultIgnoreCondition = WhenWritingNull`, reference and `Nullable<T>` properties with `null` are omitted on write.
-- Otherwise they are emitted as `"prop": null`.
+- Otherwise, they are emitted as `"prop": null`.

 AOT and trimming notes
 ----------------------